Our social, economic and cultural impact

 For every £1 million invested in Cardiff University research £4.3 million is generated for UK companies.
 There are 357 patents held by Cardiff University and £29 million is generated through 145 active staff and student start-ups, which support 465 full-time jobs (Higher Education Business and Community Interaction survey 2015/16).

 Cardiff University is a truly global university with a thriving international student community and active partnerships with more than 200 institutions worldwide.
-Partnerships with KU Leuven and Xiamen University are increasing our research collaborations, offering students the chance to undertake joint PhDs, and creating opportunities for student and staff mobility.
+Partnerships with Xiamen University and Unicamp are increasing our research collaborations, offering students the chance to undertake joint PhDs, and creating opportunities for student and staff mobility.

 Over 800 students work, study or volunteer abroad each year through our global opportunities programme.

 - 7,250 international students from 122 different countries